Why Do I Get Light-Headed When I Do Pull Ups? (4 Things to Consider)

 But, as I’ve mentioned, this is not good technique anyway, and you should always retract the shoulder blades prior to performing pull ups.

-Once again, I wouldn’t say that is specifically a reason for feeling light-headed when you do pull ups, but it does provide a level of control over the movement.
+Once again, I wouldn’t say that is specifically a reason for feeling light-headed, but it does provide a level of control over the movement.

 And the more control you have over your pull ups, the more likely you’ll perform them properly, and the less likely that you’ll feel dizzy.